-- Where premises have been temporarily closed during the lockdown period or where they may need to temporarily close during future lockdowns appropriate Health & Safety checks should be conducted prior to reopening including legionnaires checks - Providers cannot reopen until a recovery plan with full risk assessment has been agreed with the SEYT to ensure it is safe and they can demonstrate they can ensure the children and staff can operate safely meeting the PH guidelines in liaison with their SEYT Officer. - Those Providers who have remained open will provide a recovery plan and risk assessment for phase 3 in liaison with their SEYT Officer. - Plan to support the forming of bubbles of up to 8 children in individual physical spaces.
-Designated staff are assigned to each bubble and meet required adult: child ratios. - Maximum number of children to 8 per bubble, this will be determined as part of your recovery plan and the size of your premises and layout. - Children and staff are in the same bubble with the same children every day where possible (i.e. no mixing between bubbles). - All ratios continue to be met - Staffing ensures appropriate cover for break/non-contact times across the service. - The use of communal internal spaces should be restricted as much as possible

-- Outdoor spaces should be used by different 'bubbles' at different times of the day - Consideration should be given to limiting the number of staff in the nursery at any one time to only those required to care for the expected occupancy levels on any given day - Attendance to the setting should be restricted to children and staff as far as practically possible and visitors should not be permitted to the nursery unless essential (e.g. essential building maintenance).
-Where essential visits are required these should be made outside of the usual nursery operational hours where possible - Ensure any member of staff or parent informs the Provider if they have travelled off island.
+- Where you have been temporarily closed during the lockdown period or where you may need to temporarily close during future lockdowns appropriate Health & Safety checks should be conducted prior to reopening including legionnaires checks. - Childminders can only mind one family and not several families over the week, unless they are within your extended bubbles. - Childminders cannot reopen until a checklist and full risk assessment has been agreed with the SEYT to ensure it is safe and they can demonstrate they can ensure the children can be cared for safely meeting the PH guidelines in liaison with their SEYT. - Those childminders who have remained open will provide a checklist and risk assessment for phase 3 in liaison with their SEYT. - Attendance to the home should be restricted to children and families as far as practically possible and visitors should not be permitted to the nursery unless essential (e.g. essential building maintenance).
+Where essential visits are required these should be made outside of the usual nursery operational hours where possible. - Ensure any parent informs the Provider if they have travelled off island.
 14 day self-isolation will be required before returning to work or attend the provision. - Children from families where parents or other significant family contact are self-isolating due to a mandatory order should not attend the setting